 The Panhandle Trail is another jewel in the Pittsburgh metro area trail system.
 A Conrail line, known as the Panhandle Railroad, once connected Pittsburgh to Cincinnati, Chicago and St. Louis on this route.
-The rail corridor has been transformed into a multi-use, non-motorized trail stretching nearly 27 miles, from Weirton, West Virginia, to Carnegie, Pennsylvania.
+The rail corridor has been transformed into a multi-use, non-motorized trail stretching nearly 29 miles, from Weirton, West Virginia, to Carnegie, Pennsylvania.

+With such a close relationship with rivers and creeks, the trail features many small bridge crossings as it cuts through the rolling and, by turns, rocky hillside, showcasing many opporuntites for photos, especially in the fall.
 Spring and summer, when flowering shrubs and wildflowers dress up various landscaped trailheads and access points, are great times to bike the Panhandle.
 Between June and October, the Collier Friends of the Panhandle Trail sponsors several annual events on the trail.

 The trail passes through several small towns, like Burgettstown, Pennsylvania, where you can grab a bite to eat or drink at near-trailside stores or restaurants.
 This is a region familiar with trail users, particularly when you approach McDonald.
 Just north of the Noblestown Road crossing, the Panhandle Trail forks to the north to cross the Montour Trail between the village of Primrose and town of McDonald, and ultimately links to Washington, D.C., via the Great Allegheny Passage and C&O Canal Towpath.
 Continue east to finish out the Panhandle Trail where is merges into Walkers Mill Road outside of Carnegie.